reynat/graphql-music-catalog/tutorial-instructions/6-mutation-patterns.md

     }
     ```

-3. Check out to GIT TAG to see a sample solution.
+3. Run `git checkout 6-complex-payload-solution` to see a sample solution.